OwenFeik/realmview/README.md

 * Added tokens can't be edited by players
 * Token health bars
 * Better database abstraction
-* Rework editor save process
-    * Autosave for editor as well as game.
-    * Add a way to manually save scene.
 * Save scene when creating; assign ID immediately.
 * Should avoid creating duplicate layers when players are joining.
 * Resize maintaining aspect ratio.